 Good Shepherd Lutheran College established a Junior School on the corner of Temple Tce and Emery Ave in Gray, a suburb in the heart of Palmerston.
 Title for the 2.2 hectare block was granted in January 1997.

-In January 2007 Good Shepherd Lutheran College was extended to Year 8 and split to two sub-schools – a Primary and Middle School.
-In 2008, the Middle School moved to a new campus in Howard Springs, corner of Whitewood Rd and Kundook Pl.
-This campus also contains the Senior School, which opened in 2009.
+In January 2007 Good Shepherd Lutheran College was extended to Year 8 and split into two sub-schools – Junior and Middle.
+In 2008, the Middle School moved to a new campus that was established in Howard Springs on the corner of Whitewood Rd and Kundook Pl.
+In 2009, a Senior School was also opened at the Howard Springs Campus.

 Merge with St Andrew Lutheran School

-The College is incorporated as the Good Shepherd Lutheran College NT Inc, and is managed under the auspices of the Good Shepherd Lutheran Church, (Howard Springs / Palmerston) congregation.
+The College now consists of three Junior Schools (located in Palmerston, Howard Springs and Leanyer) as well as the Howard Springs Middle/Senior School.
+It is incorporated as the Good Shepherd Lutheran College NT Inc, and is managed under the auspices of the Good Shepherd Lutheran Church congregation.
 Good Shepherd Lutheran Church is a member congregation of the parish of the Top End Lutheran Church, which is itself part of the Lutheran Church of Australia.